 Mountain Golf in Asheville, N.C.

 The challenge of course design in the mountains brought Donald Ross from Pinehurst in 1925.
-He re-designed the 1899 course at the Omni Grove Park Inn to provide a challenge to players of all abilities, and also to convey a sense of history and the heritage of the sport.
+He re-designed the 1899 course at The Omni Grove Park Inn to provide a challenge to players of all abilities.
 Renowned golf course designer Tom Fazio retired to nearby Hendersonville and lives at the Champion Hills Course, one of his great design achievements.

 The lure of the mountains has also attracted many golf "greats," including Jimmy Demaret, Ben Hogan, Sam Snead, Tiger Woods and others.